 The soil was soft clay, so it was relatively easy to hand dig the foundation holes.
 But this cottage has had the most foundation problems of them all.
 By 2009, the whole building was at a considerable slant.
 With nothing to lose, I tackled it with a bottle jack, lifting it off the foundations and knocking part of the foundations away to bring it as level as I could.
 It sits a bit precariously on its footing, with wooden braces to keep the founcations from tipping over.
 But the repair has held up since.

 At left, the shed door.
 At right, you can see how much of that door was carved away at some point to deal with shifting foundations.
-I put it back mostly into square, so the slanted door top now looks out of place.
+I put it back mostly into square in 2009, so the slanted door top now looks out of place.

 My dad also started building a guest house (for family and friends to stay in) that same year.
 Without me around to argue about how deep the foundations needed to be dug, my dad didn't dig them very deep at all.
 I only realized how shallow they were when levelling this one, working under it, I dug down with my bare hands to see how deep the foundations were, and I was able to get under them in no time.
 They were only about 20 cm into the ground!